cloudposse-terraform-components/aws-vpc-routes/src/README.md

 ---
 tags:
+  - terraform
+  - terraform-modules
+  - aws
+  - components
+  - terraform-components
+  - root
-  - component/vpc-routes
+  - geodesic
-  - layer/network
+  - reference-implementation
-  - provider/aws
+  - reference-architecture
 ---

 # Component: `vpc-routes`

-This component is responsible for provisioning routes in VPC route tables.
-It's commonly used to configure routing between VPCs through Transit Gateways.
+This component provisions routes in AWS VPC route tables.
+It is commonly used to configure routing between VPCs via Transit Gateways and to manage multiple route tables with similar route configurations on a regional basis.
 ## Usage

 **Stack Level**: Regional

-This component is deployed to each region where VPC routing needs to be configured.
-It's particularly useful for:
-- Configuring routes between VPCs through Transit Gateways
-- Managing multiple route tables with similar route configurations
-- Separating route configurations for better maintainability and reduced blast radius

-### Basic Example

 Here's a simple example using physical IDs: